GSA-TTS/FAC-transition-site/src/resources/instructions/index.md

 ---
 layout: home.njk
-title: The new FAC
+title: Using the new FAC
 meta:
-  name: The new FAC
+  name: Using the new FAC
-  description: Preview the new single audit submission process and instructions for completion.
+  description: Preview the new single audit submission process and follow step-by-step instructions for completion.
 terms:
   cfac: Census FAC
   cfac_url: https://facweb.census.gov/